drocheam/optrace/docs/source/details/color.rst

 However, human perception of luminance is non-linear.
-Directly encoding linear intensity values within this limited range would result in a disproportionate allocation of bits, leading to fine intensity steps in some regions and coarse steps in others, potentially causing visual banding artifacts.
+Directly encoding linear intensity values within this limited range would result in a disproportionate allocation of bits, leading to fine intensity steps in some regions and coarse steps in others, causing visual banding artifacts.

 To mitigate this issue, sRGB values undergo a *gamma correction*.
-This non-linear transformation approximates the human eye's luminance sensitivity, effectively distributing the available digital values more uniformly according to perceived brightness and minimizing banding.
+This non-linear transformation approximates the human eye's luminance sensitivity, effectively distributing the available digital values more uniformly according to perceived brightness.

 **Conversion XYZ to sRGB**